sbillinge/xpdAcq/doc/sb_cheat_sheet.rst

                        experimenters = ['Emma', 'Watson', 'Tim', 'Liu'],
                        wavelength=0.184649)

-4. link bt to prun
+4. link bt to xrun

 .. code-block:: python

-  prun.beamtime = bt
+  xrun.beamtime = bt

 5. Copy the Excel spreadsheet provided by the experimenters with their samples in it to the ``xpdUser/import`` directory.
 Check that it has the name ``<saf_number>_samples.xlsx`` where the <saf_number> must match that of the current beamtime.
 If the user didn't supply such a thing, then copy the file ``300000_samples.xls`` from the ``xpdConfig`` directory